thelostpeace/kaggle/titanic/README.md

  - logistic regression, get accuracy of `0.76794`

- - decision tree on grid search, get accuracy of `0.78229`
+ - decision tree on grid search, get accuracy of `0.78229`, rank 7805 in kaggle titanic compete.